 “[Wednesday night, Nov.
 13] we did a disinfecting of all common spaces.
 Classrooms were sprayed with disinfectant, the Commons was sprayed, door knobs were wiped down, and handrails were wiped down.
 That was really just an extra safeguard for possible spread,” McCown said.

-The families who were present at an event being investigated have been contacted through StudentSquare with the steps they can take after possible exposure, McCown said.
+The families who were present at one event being investigated have been contacted through StudentSquare with the steps they can take after possible exposure, McCown said.

 “The group that seemed to have commonality was sent some specific information about symptoms to look out for.
 We also shared some information that they could share with their pediatrician or the Department of Health to contact if they had a concern.”